CobaltBSD/cbase/README.md

 An assortment of various UNIX system utilities ported to Cobalt from a wide variety of sources.
 Most of these are ported from various UNIX-like sources that are not GNU/Linux.
 A few of these, such as our version of `ls`, are heavily modified from their original ported form to support additional functionality.

+This program is intended for systems running Cobalt.
+It is expected to work on other systems given that the dependencies are met, but no guarantees are set.
+Furthermore, most of these programs are extremely simple (Typically one or a few source files linked with libbsd) so you should easily be able to compile them manually if needed.

 ## Utils
 * banner - Displays an ASCII art text banner (Ported from Heirloom)
 * bs - Battleship game (Ported from OpenBSD)